 Fall, winter and spring quarters.
 Six hours a week.

-Credit: three quarter hours.
-The student will be required to do supervised work in one of the following situations: Office work in an approved office downtown; office work in an approved college office; retail selling in an approved downtown store; or supervision of accounting laboratories.
+The student will be required to do supervised work in one of the following situations: Office work in an approved office downtown; office work in an approved college office; or supervision of accounting laboratories.

 Open to seniors and graduate students only.